Jessie J: 2017–2020: R.O.S.E. and Singer 2018

-2021–present: Sixth studio album
+2021–present: Don't Tease Me with a Good Time

 In 2021, Jessie J released a new single "I Want Love", which was followed by a diagnosis of Ménière's disease and an unrelated miscarriage.
 During an interview on Steven Bartlett's podcast Diary of a CEO on 2 May 2022, Jessie J revealed that her sixth album was recorded but she had decided to scrap it entirely after deciding that it "did not feel right".
 She also revealed that her label was supportive of the decision and supported her to start re-recording the album in April 2022.
 In terms of previously recorded music, Jessie J elaborated that some of the songs could be re-recorded, scrapped or allocated elsewhere but she was not sure if they would appear on the album.
-Jessie J also revealed that she had departed ways with her sixth manager, sensing that she needed a new internal team.
+Jessie J also revealed that she had parted ways with her sixth manager, sensing that she needed a new internal team.
+Later in September 2023, she revealed that she had departed Republic Records after 17 years.
+In a post on her Instagram Jessie J said that there was no animosity, and that "I have to just be honest with who I am and what I want from my career now and how I feel – and being signed just doesn't sit with that now", confirming she is not signed to a major label anymore.
+On September 17, 2025, Jessie J announced her sixth studio album Don't Tease Me with a Good Time, to be released on November 28, 2025.